ganelson/inform/resources/Documentation/Writing with Inform.md

 ### When scope is used by Inform

-As we have seen, scope is a concept of nearby-ness which is used by the command parser to see which names to recognise in commands.
+As we have seen, scope is an idea of nearby-ness which is used by the command parser to see which names to recognise in commands.
 The command ``TAKE HOLY GRAIL`` will be understood only if the Holy Grail is in scope, and so on.
 Scope roughly means "within sight or touch", but only roughly.
-It's a concept used in Inform in other places too:
+It's used in Inform in other places too:

 * To define the `visibility relation`. `A` can see `B` if:
   - there is light where `A` is, _and_